-7.3.13 GPS
+7.3.13 GPS (optional)

-The breaker marked "GPS", on the 12 Volt DC Panel supplies power to the GPS on your boat.
+The breaker marked "GPS", on the 12 Volt DC Panel supplies power to the chart plotter on your boat.
 For more information about the controls of your instruments consult product manual in your owner's packet.

-7.3.14 TV/DVD
+7.3.14 TV/DVD (optional)

-The breaker marked "TV/DVD", on the 12 Volt DC Panel supplies power to the TV/DVD on your boat.
+The reset marked "TV/DVD", on the 12 Volt DC Panel supplies power to the TV/DVD on your boat.
 For more information about the controls of your instruments consult product manual in your owner's packet.

-7.3.15 Head
+7.3.15 Head (optional)